Check out these awesome frequently forgotten and little known baby products that you’ll want to register for!

 I now use this every night during our bedtime routine and control the lamp via remote from the rocking chair across the room.

-Trust me, you’re going to want every (safe) tool under the sun to get your newborn to sleep in his bassinet.
+Trust me, you’re going to want every (safe) tool under the sun to get your newborn to sleep in their bassinet.

 Use it to heat the sleep space before putting baby down.